deex01/RochelleLabsLLC/README.md

 # RochelleLabsLLC
-An ecommerce site where you can customize your own t-shirt, deployed at https://rochellelabs.com
+An ecommerce site where you can customize your own t-shirt.
+This publication cannot be used, however the full site is deployed at https://rochellelabs.com.

 # Launching server
 $ ./server